 What you know as the mind is a fictitious entity that arose from the past-gathered sense impressions and perceptions.
 It results from the identifications that you created with the objects of sense perceptions in your daily life.

-Sometimes, these identifications are so strong that they create obstructions in your goals without you even consciously recognizing them.
+Sometimes, these identifications are so strong that they obstruct your goals without you even consciously recognizing them.

 I’ll explain with my example.
 My decision to walk my path was not an easy one.
 I come from a family where power, position, money, and prestige were the ultimate objectives.